Breuil-Cervinia Ski Resort, Italy

 - Do the ski run over to Zermatt for the day, if you have time and you are a moderate skier.
 It takes you around the Matterhorn (cervino) if you do the number 69 or 70 towards Zermatt village.
 Most of the run is red but to be honest, I didn’t find it too hard to do but this is my personal opinion.

 - If you do decide to head over to Zermatt or vice versa make sure you get home before the last chairlift.
 Otherwise, it will end up costing you a small fortune to get back via a taxi (Cab) and will take around 4 hours one way.

-- My understanding is that you are not allowed to use a drone on the ski fields.
-Please contact the tourist office beforehand if you wanting to use.
+- My understanding is that you are not allowed to use a drone on the ski slopes and in the ski area.

 You can never have enough ski goggles for a ski weekend